Foreign Government Travel Warnings

 Tipping – Guide and Drivers

-Tipping is common practise throughout the region.
-If your local guide has been helpful then you could think about tipping.
-This amount can obviously be left to you.
-When tipping a driver, a guide or hotel staff a few dollars will always be gratefully received.
+Tipping is common practise in Africa.
+If your local guide/tour leader has been helpful then you could think about tipping.
+This amount can obviously be left to you, but we would recommend that you allow around USD 50 for this tour.
+When tipping a driver the amount can be less.

 Joining your Tour